Questions about

 - Approved templates — all outbound marketing messages go through Meta's template approval process before sending.

-- Rate-limit compliance — Munafe respects Meta's messaging tier limits and won't push your account over them.
+- Rate-limit compliance — Munafe respects Meta's messaging tier limits.

-- Quality score monitoring — if your account's quality score drops (due to block/report rates), we alert you before it becomes a restriction.
+- Quality score monitoring — if your account's quality score drops, we alert you before it becomes a restriction.

 For the Disabled stage (the final level), yes — the WABA is permanently removed from the WhatsApp Business Platform and cannot be recovered.
 The underlying phone number itself is not affected (it's still a working SIM), but it can no longer be used on WhatsApp Business API.

-This level is reserved for repeated violations after multiple warnings, or for immediate severe violations (fraud, scams, illegal content).
+This level is reserved for repeated violations after multiple warnings, or for immediate severe violations.
 For a restaurant following normal operating practices on the official API, reaching this stage would require ignoring multiple escalating warnings over weeks or months.

 Meta bypasses the progressive ladder and immediately disables accounts that violate its most serious policies.
 For restaurants, the scenarios that could theoretically apply are: